Warckoooooo/many-little-games/README.md

     make
     ```

-   This command will compile all the `.cpp` files in the `src/` directory and generate an executable named `mon_projet`.
+   This command will compile all the `.cpp` files in the `src/` directory and generate an executable named `games`.

 ### Running the Program